Welcome to today's edition of the Rush 24-7 podcast.

 ACLU says the Pentagon's been monitoring anti-war groups and individuals and has compiled lists on people it sees as potential threats, but who the ACLU says are exercising their free speech rights.

-It's not like a protest march, it's a way that the uh the left with its activist judges uh and its human rights groups are trying to sabotage this war effort at now uh they they're they're telling the Pentagon, you can't spy on anti-war groups, you can we want to find out what you've got on these groups and so forth.
+It's a way that the left with its activist judges and its human rights groups are trying to sabotage this war effort.

 So this is just a continuing effort here to undermine the ability of the Department of Defense in this country to achieve victory against this enemy.

-And I think this would have um ramifications if they succeed in all this, have ramifications against any war in the future.
+And I think this would have ramifications if they succeed in all this, have ramifications against any war in the future.

-Uh we are monitoring this.
+We are monitoring this.

 Keep a sharp eye on it.